 1. Use the right business tax software.

-2. Track all of your spending and have regular budget check-ins.
+2. Track your spending and have regular budget check-ins.

-Aim to track all of your spending throughout the year so that none of your expenses are hard to pin down once tax season rolls around.
-It’s incredible how much you forget when it comes time to file.
-Noting expenses the day or week they happen ensures you don’t miss them at the end of the year.
+Aim to track all your spending throughout the year so that none of your fixed and variable expenses are hard to pin down once tax season rolls around.
+It’s incredible how much you forget when it’s time to file.
+Noting expenses when they happen ensures you don’t forget them at the end of the year.

-For some, it helps to have monthly expense check-ins.
-For others, it is best to go through their spending every week.
-Get on a schedule to consistently keep track of your business’s spending habits.
-You can also use an app to track all of your spending.
-If you don’t keep track of your spending and expenses, you could be hit with fines later on, or you may lose sight of possible deductions when it comes time to actually file your taxes.
+For some, it helps to have monthly expense and budget-planning check-ins.
+For others, it’s best to go through business spending every week.
+Get on a schedule to track your business’s spending habits consistently.
+You can also use an app to track your spending.
+If you don’t track your spending and expenses, you could be hit with fines later, or you may lose sight of possible deductions when filing your taxes.

 3. Keep your business and personal expenses separate.